LazerTagsPewPew/CSCE3513-LazerTagsPewPew/README.md

 ----

 # Running the program:
 1. Open the program in the correct branch in VS Code.
-Right now, we are using the branch *main*
+Right now, we are using the branch *main2*
 2. To do this download the zip file from the *main* branch
 3. extract the zip file and open the new folder in VS code
 4. Run the *LaserTag.java* file.
 You will know if the program ran correctly if the splash screen image shows up.